Skip to main content

 • If statement execution Result: false if the IF action follows the red branch.

-Show warning about unsupported browser version
+Notify about an incompatible browser version

 Not relevant for ZennoDroid.
 Doesn't affect anything.